Upsolver/Documentation_Old/UpSQL/TransformingData/join-data-from-several-data-sources.md

 ![alt_text](images/Join-Data2.png)

 Note that, while performing the join, we wait 5 minutes aligned before creating the output.
-This means that per each event in our _Main data source _we wait for the event on 14/19/2019 05:00 to create the output.
-That’s why the _value _column in the output has the value 4 for all of the events.
+This means that per each event in our _main data source_ we wait for the event on 14/19/2019 05:00 to create the output.
+That’s why the _value_ column in the output has the value 4 for all of the events.
 ## LATEST
 When running a query over historical data, Upsolver maintains the time relation between streams in the same way as it would when processing data that is up to date.
 The `LATEST` keyword is intended to handle situations where initial data is dumped into a lookup table after the source stream started running.
-This forces the query to use the state of the joined lookup table that exists when it is run for all historical data.
+This forces the query to use the state of the joined lookup table that exists when it is being run for all historical data.
 Data that arrived after the query was run is not affected by `LATEST`.
 We will demonstrate this using the following UpSQL query:
 ```
 SELECT id,